novateams/nova.core/nova/core/roles/providentia/README.md

 - `providentia_app_fqdn` - which DNS name will be used for the application

-If included, the keycloak will be using `keycloak.{{ providentia_app_fqdn }}` as its FQDN.
+If included, the SSO will be using `sso-{{ providentia_app_fqdn }}` as its default FQDN.

 ## Dependencies

 - Depends on Docker and Docker Compose being installed on the host.
 By default, [nova.core.docker](https://github.com/novateams/nova.core/tree/main/nova/core/roles/docker) role is included, this can be disabled by setting `providentia_install_docker` to false.
-- Certificates for reverse proxy, if used with TLS
+- (Optional) Certificates for reverse proxy, if used with TLS, uses self-signed certificates if not provided

 ## Notes

-The builtin Keycloak is _not_ secure by default: it is configured with HTTP (as Providentia does not trust self-signed certificates) by default and very weak passwords.
+The builtin SSO is _not_ secure by default and is meant as a placeholder for a real SSO setup

+- it is configured to work with HTTP (as Providentia does not trust self-signed certificates)
+- the accounts created are described on [main repository page](https://github.com/ClarifiedSecurity/Providentia#demo-credentials)
+- it allows redirection to any origin

 This can and should be altered in real deployments!

 By default, the prebuilt image will be pulled from github - setting `providentia_deploy_branch` variable will clone the repository and build the image on host instead.